ockendenjo/strava-shoes/README.md

 ## Longer intro

-This project contains a Serverless Application Model (SAM) stack which configures a number of lambda functions.
+This project contains a CDK stack which configures a number of lambda functions.
 One lambda function is used to handle the authorization response from strava.
 The other lambda function is run on a schedule (via CloudWatch events) and queries the Strava API to check the gear assigned to activities.